 When ShipStation imports orders from your store or marketplace, it will check the customer in the order against your account's existing customer database to update the customer history.
-If no customer record exists, a new customer record will be created.
+If no customer record exists, ShipStation creates a new customer record.

 ShipStation will use the customer's username, id number, or email address to identify the customer, depending on what is received from the order's source.
 For example, ShipStation identifies eBay customers based on the eBay username, but will identify Shopify customers based on the Shopify's internal customer id number.
-Whichever field we use, the value is stored as Username in ShipStation.
+Whichever field we use, ShipStation stores the value as Username .

 ShipStation uses the order's Ship To address information in the customer record.
 If a new order for the same customer imports into ShipStation and is using a different address, ShipStation will update the customer record to match the new order.

 Add customers with manual orders

 If you use MailChimp, our native MailChimp integration automatically creates new MailChimp email subscribers when new orders are imported.
 In ShipStation, go to Settings > Integrations > Integration Partners > MailChimp to learn more.

 When you create manual orders, either by using the New Order action or a CSV Order Import, ShipStation will check the customer in the order against the existing customer database to update the customer history.
 If no customer record exists, ShipStation will create a new customer record.

 In order to identify the customer and match it to a customer record, you will need to Include a specific customer identifier based on how the orders are being created.

 If you're using the New Order action to create a manual order, you must include an Email Address in the order to link the order to an existing customer or create a new customer record.